Grow South East (South East Metropolitan Region)

-In the Grow South East (South East Metropolitan Region), the workforce has a lower proportion with tertiary qualifications compared to Western Australia.
+In the Grow South East (South East Metropolitan Region), the workforce has a lower proportion with University qualifications compared to Western Australia.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.